JennEYoon/DeFi-ml/tasks1.md

   * To do 4 pull requests by this weekend.
   * Created "New Issue" for Inequality Docs -- SECdataPy repo.
+  * Created template in "comments".
+  * To add data examples using "pull requests".
-  * Re-read creating pull request.
-Make changes.
+  * Re-read about creating pull request.